 - accommodation of disability, and

 - termination of employment.

 It should be obvious that employers cannot, except in unusual circumstances,

 - religion, or

 However, indirect discrimination is also prohibited.
 For example, a job posting that says “No Jews will be considered” is direct discrimination.
-A job posting that says applicants must be available to work on Saturdays may indirectly discriminate against the same group, since some Jews cannot work on Saturday since they observe the Sabbath.
+A job posting that says applicants must be available to work on Saturdays may indirectly discriminate against the same group since some Jews cannot work on Saturday as they observe the Sabbath.

 - be in a wheelchair and need to ensure that the workplace is accessible,

 - be unable to work on certain days due to religious obligations,

 - be physically unable to do certain tasks (like lifting heavy weights or standing for extended periods),